 - Note that any proposed study that is primarily BESH or mechanistic in nature but that at any point assess whether an outcome causes an improvement in a health-related outcome, would no longer be considered a BESH or mechanistic trial.

-Now that you have established if you are conducting a clinical trial, and if so what kind, next ensure that you are applying to an FOA that accepts or supports that type of clinical trial.
+Now that you have established if you are conducting a clinical trial, and if so what kind, next ensure that you are applying to an NOFO that accepts or supports that type of clinical trial.

 - Review the "Related Notices" section for any affiliated Notices that specify what type of trials are allowed.
-For example, NINDS has a Notice describing what kinds of trials will be accepted under the parent R01 (Clinical Trial Required) FOA.
+For example, NINDS has a Notice describing what kinds of trials will be accepted under the parent R01 (Clinical Trial Required) NOFO.

 - Finally, review the "Purpose" section of the Funding Opportunity or Notice of Special Interest for any NINDS-specific language regarding the type of clinical trials NINDS (described in Step 3 above) will support under the funding opportunity.